Bitcoin-ABC/bitcoin-abc/doc/benchmarking.md

 Benchmarking
 ============

-Bitcoin ABC has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512, RIPEMD160, the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.
+DeVault has an internal benchmarking framework, with benchmarks for cryptographic algorithms such as SHA1, SHA256, SHA512, RIPEMD160, the rolling bloom filter, address encoding and decoding, CCoinsCaching, memory pool eviction, and wallet coin selection.